-Louisiana state Sen. Elbert Guillory, who recently switched from the Democratic Party and became a Republican, has explained the move in a new video.
+Louisiana state Sen. Elbert Guillory, who recently switched from the Democratic Party to the GOP, has explained the move in a new video.

 Guillory, one of two black Louisiana lawmakers to switch allegiance in recent weeks, says the Republican Party would better serve the interests of the black community.